-

 The hypothalamic-pituitary-adrenal axis is a complex system of neuroendocrine pathways and feedback loops that function to maintain physiological homeostasis (normality within your body).
 Acupuncture works to regulate the production of hormones, maintain healthy brain activity and aids glands that collectively produce neurotransmitters for modulating various bodily processes.
 This form of treatment is an organic approach to assisted self-healing and has been practiced in Eastern Medicine for over 5,000 years.

-Acupuncture is quite safe if you’ve chosen a qualified and skilled practitioner.
-With any treatment you choose to receive, there are precautions.
+Acupuncture is safe if you’ve chosen an AHPRA qualified practitioner.

 Side effects will vary with all patients but can occur, often mild or not felt at all.
 The most common are listed below.